alaahatem/SchoolAPI/README.md

 ## Introduction

 This API provides endpoints to manage users in the system.
-Users can be created using the `createUser` endpoint, and existing users can log in using the `login` endpoint.
+Users can be created using the `create` endpoint, and existing users can log in using the `login` endpoint.

 ## Authentication